jaspector

 Zone and Setback Permit: $25 per application (subject to revision by city resolution).
 Building permit fees based on project valuation per Oregon state requirements.

-Typical inspection sequence: Inspections follow Oregon State Building Code requirements.
+Typical sequence: Inspections follow Oregon State Building Code requirements.

 Zone and Setback Permit required before any building or structure covered by City Title VIII may be erected, moved, reconstructed, extended, enlarged, or altered.
 Building permits follow after zoning approval.

-Typical processing time is Zone and Setback Permit: varies; building permits follow Oregon state timelines (typically 2-4 weeks after zoning approval)..
+Building permit processing times in Vale, OR typically run Zone and Setback Permit: varies; building permits follow Oregon state timelines (typically 2-4 weeks after zoning approval)..
+Timelines can vary based on project complexity and current department workload.